-S&P Panjiva (Flaaen et al., 2021; Steinbach, 2022; Ardelean et al., 2022).
+Container unit measures have largely been focused on loaded traffic flows and often rely on imputed measures available through third-party private entities such as S&P Panjiva (Flaaen et al., 2021; Steinbach, 2022; Ardelean et al., 2022).
 Focusing only on loaded container units - whether reported directly by ports or estimated using Bill of Laden Records from the U.S. Customs and Border Protection (CBP) agency - conceals logistical efforts between the US and the rest of the world.
-No semblance of balanced container flow patterns are present when excluding empty container repositioning and focusing only on loaded container flows (Figure 2).
+No semblance of balanced container flow patterns is present when excluding empty container repositioning and focusing only on loaded container flows (Figure 2).